haptork/easyLambda/Readme.md

 Check out the
 [Getting Started](https://haptork.github.io/easyLambda/docs/quick-start-guide/)
 section of the library webpage to know how to install and use it.
-The library can be easily used with aws elastic cloud or a single instance.
+The library can also be used on aws elastic cloud or single instance.

 ## Contributing